The PMHP provides free therapeutic counselling at the same time and place where women attend for antenatal care.

 Counselling is one way to support women in distress.
 It offers distressed women an opportunity and a safe space to tell their stories without fear of being blamed or judged.
 In a time of crisis, counselling gives women the opportunity to contain their distress, highlight their priorities and identify possible resources.
 This support empowers women to take the lead in managing their own problems in the future.

-Each time I read the weekly supervision reports of our counsellors, I am struck by both the quantity and nature of the horrors facing our clients.
-Our counsellors are working with women on gang rape, homelessness, HIV, domestic violence, social isolation, and childhood sexual abuse – often with three or four of these confronting one woman.
+I am struck by both the quantity and nature of the horrors facing our clients.
+Our counsellor works with women on gang rape, homelessness, HIV, domestic violence, social isolation, and childhood sexual abuse – often with three or four of these confronting one woman.
 However, it is equally remarkable that so many of these women, with a small amount of structured emotional and practical support, are able to draw on their resilience, cope with their circumstances, and care for their children.

 Dr Simone Honikman